-Associate Professor and Chair of Dance Rosalynde LeBlanc Loo leapt onto the LMU scene eight years ago and has been helping students reach daring new heights in modern dance ever since.
-A native of Baltimore, Maryland, LeBlanc Loo aims to share bold moves with a toe pointed towards social change.
+Rosalynde LeBlanc Loo, LMU dance professor and chair, leaped onto the bluff nine years ago and has been helping students reach daring new heights in modern dance ever since.
+Originally from Baltimore, Maryland, LeBlanc Loo aims to share bold moves with a toe pointed towards social change.

-LeBlanc Loo, who received her B.F.A from SUNY Purchase and an M.F.A. from Hollins University, was originally drawn to the bluff for its mission and focus on social justice issues, and views art as a great vehicle for social change.
+LeBlanc Loo, who earned a B.F.A from SUNY Purchase and an M.F.A. from Hollins University was initially drawn to teach at LMU for its mission and focus on social justice issues and views art as an excellent vehicle for social change.

-Before arriving on the bluff LeBlanc Loo left an indelible footprint on the dance world, performing alongside the likes of Bill T. Jones, and Mikhail Baryshnikov in his White Oak Dance Project.
-She also danced at the famed Metropolitan Opera House and worked as a freelance dancer with an array of notable choreographers, including Lucinda Childs, Richard Move, Joachim Schloemer and Noemi LaFrance, among others.
+Before arriving on the bluff, LeBlanc Loo left an indelible footprint on the dance world, performing alongside Bill T. Jones and Mikhail Baryshnikov in his White Oak Dance Project.
+She also danced at the famed Metropolitan Opera House.
+She worked as a freelance dancer with many notable choreographers, including Lucinda Childs, Richard Move, Joachim Schloemer, and Noemi LaFrance.